jevy-wangfei/achive.jevy-wangfei.github.io/_posts/2014-01-01-i-post-personal.md

 <br>Make project schedule, coordinate resources and forces to keep pace with the project schedule.
 <br>Write numerous PL/SQL procedures and partition scripts to handle the innumerable Calling Detail Record on oracle database - billions per month.
 <br>Cooperation with customers, engineers (Pakistan) and designers (China) to solve enquires.
-<br>Achievement: Finish the project within six month and gain PAC.
+<br>Achievement:Finish the project within six month and gain PAC.
 The well done job highly respected by customer and the header of my department.
 <br>
 <h2>Myanmar Operation and Develop (MOD) project (Mar.
 2012 -- Jun.
 2012).</h2>
 Promote the project forward for commercial lunch as a project manager.
 <br>Design customized report for business data statistic.
 <br>Optimize the BOSS system to satisfy customer.
-<br>Achievement: Acquire Project Acceptance Check (PAC).
+<br>Achievement:Acquire Project Acceptance Check (PAC).
 <br>
 <h2>Myanmar Postal and Telephone (MPT) project (Feb.
 2011 -- Mar.
 2012). </h2>
 Implement BOSS system by skilled knowledge such as AIX, Linux, Oracle, Times Ten, Java, PL/SQL, Shell, and Python.